processing/processing-contributions/README.md

 # processing-contributions

-This repository maintains the contributions to Processing.
+This repository contains the list of Processing libraries, tools, modes, and examples contributed by the community.

 > [!TIP]
 > If you're ready to publish your contribution and have it appear in the Contribution Manager,